iftekmahmud/iftekmahmud.github.io/blog/hidden-ssids/README.md

 - `c 7`: Targets channel 7 (based on the `airodump-ng` output).
 - `t E8:65:D4:xx:xx:xx`: Specifies the BSSID of the target access point.

-How It Works:mdk3 sends probe requests to the target access point, attempting to elicit a response that includes the hidden SSID.
+**How It Works:** `mdk3` sends probe requests to the target access point, attempting to elicit a response that includes the hidden SSID.
 When the access point responds, the SSID is revealed and displayed in the terminal.
-Example Output:After running the command, you might see:
-Trying character set: abcdefghijklmnopqrstuvwxyz Probing BSSID: C4:E5:32:A1:E0:28
-Found SSID: SecretNetwork

-In this case, the hidden SSID is SecretNetwork.
+In this case, the hidden SSID is Bravo 6.
 This information can now be used for further analysis or testing (with authorization).

+### Note

+I tested the hidden SSID detection technique on my own Wi-Fi network, named "Bravo 6," which included a mix of an uppercase letter, lowercase letters, a space, and the number 6.
+I hid the SSID using my router's settings and used the `mdk3` tool to uncover it.
+The `-b l` option told `mdk3` to guess only lowercase letters, and the output showed my last try as "fikbaaa", a 7-letter lowercase string.
+Yet, it correctly revealed "Bravo 6."

+How did this happen?

+During the test, my phone was connected to "Bravo 6."
+When I hid the SSID, my phone kept sending probe requests to stay connected, broadcasting the full name "Bravo 6" over the air. `mdk3` picked up these probes, even though its own guesses (like "fikbaaa") didn't match.
+This shows that the tool doesn't just rely on its bruteforce attempts, it also listens for real SSID signals from connected devices.
+The "Last try was: fikbaaa" line just tracks the last guess sent before the detection, but the actual SSID came from my phone's activity.

+This raises an important point for anyone testing hidden SSIDs.
+If a device is already connected, it can reveal the SSID through its probes, making detection easier than expected.
+To test this further, I disconnected my phone and reran the command.
+Without the phone, mdk3 struggled to find "Bravo 6," suggesting my router wasn't leaking the SSID on its own.
+For a more robust approach, I switched to -b M (which includes uppercase, lowercase, and numbers) to better match "Bravo 6"'s composition, using sudo mdk3 wlan0mon p -b M -c 7 -t E8:65:D4:….
+This confirmed the tool could still detect it with the right settings.

+Takeaway for You: If you're auditing a network, assume connected devices might expose a hidden SSID.
+Use airodump-ng to capture traffic (sudo airodump-ng wlan0mon --bssid <BSSID> -c <channel> -w capture) and analyze it with Wireshark to see where the SSID comes from—client probes or the AP itself.
+For bruteforcing, match the character set to the expected SSID (e.g., -b M for mixed cases and numbers) or use a wordlist with the suspected name.
+This real-world test highlights that hidden SSIDs aren't foolproof, especially with active clients, and tools like mdk3 can leverage that to your advantage.

 Step 4: Interpreting Results and Next Steps
 Once the SSID is revealed, you can: